Nicole Malliotakis

-Malliotakis is one of only two Republicans representing any part of New York City in Congress, and is one of four female Republican elected officials in New York City, with the other three serving on the New York City Council.
-In 2020, she defeated incumbent Representative Max Rose.
-She was the Republican nominee for mayor of New York City in the 2017 election, which she lost to incumbent Democrat Bill de Blasio.
+A Republican, Malliotakis was first elected to the New York State Assembly in 2010.
+She represented New York's 60th Assembly district from 2011 to 2012 and then represented New York's 64th Assembly district from 2013 to 2021.
+While serving in the Assembly, Malliotakis was the Republican nominee for mayor of New York City in the 2017 election; she was defeated by incumbent Democratic mayor Bill de Blasio.
+In 2020, she ran for Congress and won, defeating incumbent Democratic U.S. representative Max Rose.
+Malliotakis has represented New York's 11th congressional district since 2021.
+As of 2025, she is the only Republican representing New York City in Congress.

 Early life and education

-Malliotakis was born on November 11, 1980, in the Manhattan borough of New York City.
-She moved to Staten Island when she was two years old and grew up in Great Kills, the daughter of immigrant parents; her father is from Greece and her mother from Cuba, having left in 1959 following the rise of Fidel Castro.
-She was raised in the Greek Orthodox faith.
+Malliotakis was born on November 11, 1980 in the Manhattan borough of New York City.
+She moved to Staten Island when she was two years old and grew up in Great Kills.
+Malliotakis' father is from Greece and her mother is from Cuba, having left Cuba in 1959 following the rise of Fidel Castro.
+Malliotakis was baptized into the Greek Orthodox Church and was raised in the Greek Orthodox faith.

-Malliotakis attended New Dorp High School on Staten Island, and during her senior year was elected class president.
-She received a B.A. in communications from Seton Hall University and a Master of Business Administration (MBA) from Wagner College.
+Malliotakis graduated from New Dorp High School on Staten Island in 1998.
+During her senior year, she was elected class president.
+She received a B.A. in communications from Seton Hall University in 2001 and a Master of Business Administration (MBA) from Wagner College in 2010.

-Early political career
+Early career

-Malliotakis worked as a community liaison for former State Senator John Marchi in 2003–04 and former Governor George Pataki in 2004–06.
-Before her election, she also worked on state energy policy as the Consolidated Edison Company of New York's public affairs manager.
+Malliotakis worked as a community liaison for state senator John Marchi from 2003–04 and for Governor George Pataki from 2004–06.
+Before her election to the Assembly, she worked on state energy policy as the Consolidated Edison Company of New York's public affairs manager.

-In November 2015, Senator Marco Rubio of Florida named Malliotakis the New York State chair of his 2016 presidential campaign.
+In November 2015, U.S. senator Marco Rubio of Florida named Malliotakis the New York chair of his 2016 presidential campaign.